MicrosoftDocs/customer-insights/ci-docs/export-constant-contact.md

 ## Known limitations

 - The maximum customer profiles per export to Constant Contact is up to 1 million, which can take up to 1 hour.
 The number of customer profiles that you can export to Constant Contact depends on your contract with Constant Contact.
-- Exporting to Constant Contact is limited to segments.
+- Exports to Constant Contact is limited to segments.

 ## Set up connection to Constant Contact